Red Cross Disaster Relief and Recovery Appeal ‘Help Aussie Farmers' Fund

 Drought assistance for Ergon Energy customers

-Customers can make application for drought relief if:
+Customers can make an application for drought relief if:

 - They are a customer of Ergon Energy Retail